Nick-Sigua/Election_Analytics_Sigua/Final_Prediction.md

 **Final Takeaways**

-Ultimatley, my linear regression model based on average support projects a Biden win, with the Democratic candidate taking 52.1% of the two-party popular vote share and 319 electoral votes.
-Of course, such prediction is not without its uncertainity, but the model's strong in-sample and out-of-sample performance for both Democratic and Republican candidates indicates that the model's afromentioned predictions have some validity.
-Additional data from future elections, including 2020, will continue to improve my model and its predictive ability.
+Ultimately, my linear regression model based on average support projects a Biden win, with the Democratic candidate taking 52.1% of the two-party popular vote share and 319 electoral votes.
+Of course, such prediction is not without its uncertainty, but the model's strong in-sample and out-of-sample performance for both Democratic and Republican candidates indicate that the model's afromentioned predictions have some validity.
+Additional data from future elections, including 2020, will continually improve my model and its predictive ability.